Home Warranty for Smart Home Devices: What's Covered in 2026

 See what plans you qualify for in less than 2 minutes

-Smart home technology is in nearly every room of the modern house — from Wi-Fi-enabled refrigerators to video doorbells and learning thermostats.
+Smart home technology is in nearly every room of the modern house, from Wi-Fi-enabled refrigerators to video doorbells and learning thermostats.
 But when something breaks, many homeowners are surprised to find their home warranty doesn't cover as much of it as they expected.
 Understanding how home warranties handle smart devices can save you from costly surprises and help you make smarter decisions about your coverage.

 Key Pinch Points

-• Standard warranties cover mechanical function, not smart features
+• Standard warranties cover mechanical function, not smart features or connectivity

 • Smart thermostats may be covered if HVAC system mechanically fails